scholtzm/meteor-accounts-steam/README.md

 This package integrates with `accounts-ui` and also provides configuration dialog.
 The configuration dialog contains field `Timeout`, which can be used to adjust timeout value (in milliseconds) for the OpenID handshake.

 You can also skip the config dialog by running a short snippet in your `Meteor.startup` function, see below.

+**NOTE:** Always choose redirect-based login flow.
+This package does not support logging in through popup.

 ## Manual configuration setup